Restaurant Listings

 ITALIAN

 This lovely little eatery has been serving authentic Italian fare, including classic pastas and pizzas, since 2010.
 There are six different ravioli choices, plus a fried ravioli appetizer.
-A nice list of Italian wines along with cocktails and spirits are on hand to accompany delectable dishes like gnocchi al funghi, chicken primavera, shrimp scampi, salmon piccata, and Bolognese Firenze.
+A nice list of Italian wines along with cocktails and spirits are on hand to accompany delectable dishes like chicken paillard, spaghetti primavera, lasagna, tiger shrimp scampi, salmon piccata, vongole, and Bolognese Firenze.
+There’s also a broad selection of made-from-scratch pizzas.
 804 Main St, 435-649-1336, buonavitaparkcity.com $$ D K O R

 BUTCHER’S CHOP HOUSE & BAR

-Located at the base of the Town Life in the Caledonian Hotel, Butcher’s Chop House & Bar invites you to indulge in steak house fare and more, like lobster nachos, polenta-crusted calamari, blue cheese-stuffed dates, pesto gnocchi, chicken fried chicken, and ahi tuna poke.
-Enjoy the special après menu in every season from 4 to 6 p.m. daily.
+Located at the base of the Town Lift in the Caledonian Hotel, Butcher’s invites you to indulge in steakhouse fare and more, like polenta-crusted calamari, lobster nachos, green beans tempura, pesto linguine, chicken-fried chicken, and ahi tuna poke.
+The kids’ menu includes pizza, fried chicken, elbow pasta, a small flat iron steak, and more.
+Enjoy the special après menu in every season from 4 p.m. to 6 p.m. daily.
 751 Main St, 435-647-0040, butcherschophouse.com $$$–$$$$ D K O R

 CAFÉ TERIGO